Summary ꙳ Objectives

 - 7. Eat less meat: it matters and it's easy!
 Go vegetarian for a day and more.
 Simple to remember: the agro-industry is the major driver of habitat loss and natural resource consumption.
 There's tons of science info on the topic over the web (it's almost overwhelming).
 You can check this article: it has good data and infographics.

 - 8. Grow your own vegetables.
 There is a movement of Green City Growers taking place in many modern countries.
-And it is a good idea: it connects us with our food, and releases some of our carbon footprint, since it skips the transport and the packaging of those products, and avoids the use of harmful pesticides.
+And it is a good idea: it connects us with our food, and reduces our carbon footprint, since it skips the transport and the packaging of those products, and avoids the use of harmful pesticides.
 Check with your city for such organizations.

 - 9. Buy local organic food.
 This helps reduce inputs of fertilizers and pesticides into the environment, which in turn reduces negative impacts on nearby beneficial insects (for pollination and pest control) and adjacent aquatic biodiversity.
 Organic foods are increasingly available, even in regular supermarkets.
 Your favorite place to shop doesn’t offer any?
 Start requesting it!